HillsMakan/sydneyhillsmakan/src/content/partner/mufu_bali_cooking_class.md

 **Charity Donation :**

+Part of HMG International commission receive is put into the discount for HMG International members.

-HMG International is honoured to support this Jooosss Team “Charity For Humanity” Bali cause by donating 100% of the commission which is IDR 27,500 per person earned from Mufu Bali Cooking Class bookings to Charity for Humanity.
+HMG International is honoured to support this Jooosss Team "Charity For Humanity" Bali cause by donating the rest 100% of the commission which is IDR 27,500 per person earned from Mufu Bali Cooking Class bookings to Charity for Humanity.

 Click link to know more about [Jooosss Team “Charity For Humanity” Bali](https://hmginternational.com/collaborations/jooosss_team_charity_for_humanity_bali/).[](https://hmginternational.com/collaborations/jooosss_team_charity_for_humanity_bali/)